sumit-evontech/table/README.md

 # table
-project to print table of any number
+project to print table of any number entered by user.